 Amoreiras was Lisbon’s first large shopping mall, and an excitement when it opened in 1985.
 Housed in a complex featuring adventurous pink and blue glass towers, designed by the Portuguese architect Tomás Taveira, the space now shelters numerous cafés, restaurants and shops, including luxury shops, and ten movie theatres.
 There’s also the Amoreiras 360 viewpoint.
 For €5, you can take the elevator to the 18th floor observation point for an uninterrupted panoramic view of Lisbon.
 Open daily, www.amoreiras.com

 The Gulbenkian is an unmissable attraction in Lisbon.
 The Museum’s collection is of the highest quality, and covers an impressive range of periods and areas.
 For some Portuguese contemporary art, visit the Modern Art Centre.
 If you have the time, the Gulbenkian gardens are a great place for a picnic.
 Read More

 6. Praça de Touros

 Although there’s some opposition to bullfighting in Portugal, many Portuguese still follow the tourada.
 In Lisbon, bullfights take place at Campo Pequeno’s Praça de Touros, an impressive brick Moorish-style bullring built in 1892.
 The Portuguese bullfight style does not kill the bull in the ring.
 Instead, the bull is wrestled to the ground, but in any case injured and slaughtered later.
 Performances usually take place during the spring and summer months.
-Beneath the bullring is an underground shopping and cinema complex
+Beneath the bullring, there is an underground shopping and cinema complex.